SnapLogic/chatbot-ui/README.md

 **5. Use It**

 You should be able to start chatting.
+For better experience, please go to "Settings" -> "Theme" and select "light mode".

 ----------------------------------------------